cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLOPT_PROXY_SSL_OPTIONS.md

 ## CURLSSLOPT_NATIVE_CA

 Tell libcurl to use the operating system's native CA store for certificate verification.
-This option is independent of other CA certificate locations set at run time or build time.
-Those locations are searched in addition to the native CA store.
+If you set this option and also set a CA certificate file or directory then during verification those certificates are searched in addition to the native CA store.

-Works with wolfSSL on Windows, Linux (Debian, Ubuntu, Gentoo, Fedora, RHEL), macOS, Android and iOS (added in 8.3.0); with GnuTLS (added in 8.5.0) and with OpenSSL and its forks (LibreSSL, BoringSSL, etc) on Windows (Added in 7.71.0).
+Works with wolfSSL on Windows, Linux (Debian, Ubuntu, Gentoo, Fedora, RHEL), macOS, Android and iOS (added in 8.3.0), with GnuTLS (added in 8.5.0) or on Windows when built to use OpenSSL (Added in 7.71.0).

 ## CURLSSLOPT_AUTO_CLIENT_CERT